C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 - `git push --force-with-lease`: force push the changes to the remote repository, but it will only succeed if the remote branch is in the same state as the local branch.
 It is a safer alternative to `git push -f`.

 ## `git rebase -i <commit id>`: Interactive rebase
 Interactive rebase allows you to modify the commit history by squashing, reordering, or editing commits before pushing them to the remote repository.
+(In my humble opinion, this is really handy).

 # Conclusion